avibrahms/PGPortfolio/setup.md

+# If the setup.sh script doesn't work, you can use the following commands to create the environment and install the required packages:

+# Note: this script installs the repo as is was on 2018-03-16
-# Not this script works on ubuntu 22 with an intel architecture (x86_64) , doesn't work on arm64 (mac):
+# Note: this script works on ubuntu 22 with an intel architecture (x86_64) , doesn't work on arm64 (mac)

 # First create a new environment with the following command:
 conda create --name pgp python=3.5